logo

 Along with this requirement comes the business registration fee in Hong Kong (BR fee), a compulsory payment tied to maintaining compliance with local regulations.

-The business registration certificate fee may differ based on the registration period and government adjustments.
-Since April 2024, the Hong Kong government has introduced several updates affecting the BR fee and related waiver policies(1).
+The business registration certificate fee may vary depending on the registration period and government adjustments.
+Since April 2024, the Hong Kong government has introduced several updates affecting the BR fee and related waiver policies.

 What is the business registration fee?

-The business registration fee (BR fee) in Hong Kong is a mandatory government charge required for all businesses operating in the region.
-Governed by the Business Registration Ordinance (Cap.
-310), it ensures that every business entity is legally recognized by the Inland Revenue Department (IRD) through the issuance of a business registration certificate in Hong Kong.
+The business registration fee (BR fee) in Hong Kong is a mandatory government charge payable by any person or entity carrying on a business in the territory.
+It is governed by the Business Registration Ordinance (Cap.
+310) and administered by the Inland Revenue Department (IRD).

 What is the business registration fee?